1957 Ramnad riots: Events during the riots

 On 11 September, Emmanuel Sekaran, a member of the Congress delegation at the peace conference, was murdered in Paramakudi by Maravars.

 On 13 September, clashes erupted at Arumkulam.
-Five Devendrakula Velalar and three Thevars were killed, and their bodies were thrown into a fire.
-Two of the Thevars and one of the Devendrakula Velalar were women.
+Five Pallars and three Thevars were killed, and their bodies were thrown into a fire.
+Two of the Thevars and one of the Pallars were women.

 On 14 September, a group of armed police entered the village of Keelathooval in order to arrest suspects in the Emmanuel Sekaran murder case.
 Five Thevars were killed in police gunfire.
 According to Forward Bloc sources, the five were blindfolded and executed.
 A police inquiry commission later refuted that claim.

 On 16 September, clashes erupted in villages including Veerambal, Arumbakkan, Irulandapatti and Sandakottai.
-In the two latter places sixteen Devendrakula Velalar, including one woman, were killed by Kallars.
-On the same day, the Thevar village of Ilanchambol was attacked by a Devendrakula Velalar mob; the village had been deserted by the police two days earlier.
+In the two latter places sixteen Pallars, including one woman, were killed by Kallars.
+On the same day, the Thevar village of Ilanchambol was attacked by a Pallar mob; the village had been deserted by the police two days earlier.
 Two Thevars were killed in the attack.
 The attack was interrupted as Thevars from the neighbouring village of Keelapanayur arrived, driving off the pallar and killing four people.

 On 17 September, police opened fire on Forward Bloc cadres in the village of Keeranthai.
 Five of those killed was Thevars and one was a Devendrakula Velalar.
 On 18 September, Devendrakula Velalar houses were torched in Thandikudi.
 On 19 September, hundreds of houses, belonging to both Thevars and Devendrakula Velalar, were torched in the villages of Piramanur, Vadi, Tiruppuvanam, Nallur and Tiruppachatti.
 On the following day police opened fire on a Thevar mob, but with no casualties.

 On 20 September, gunfire by police killed five thevars, four in Uluthumadi and one in Malavavanenthall.
-In Veerambal, Kallar and Maravar stormed a church where a group of Devendrakula Velalar had sought refuge.
-Two Devendrakula Velalar were killed and a further 32 were injured.
+In Veerambal, Kallar and Maravar stormed a church where a group of Pallars had sought refuge.
+Two Pallars were killed and a further 32 were injured.
 On 21 September, more clashes occurred, but from the following day onward there were no reported incidents.

 On 28–29 September 1957, CRC held a state conference and reconstituted itself as the Indian National Democratic Congress.
 U. Muthuralinga Thevar, one of the inaugural speakers of the event, was arrested just after having delivered his speech.
 Later, a court in Pudukottai acquitted Thevar of all charges.
 The Judge who handled the case called Muthuramalinga "a lookalike of Vallalar".

-On September 10, 1957, Dalits, Maravars, and Nadars met for negotiations set up by the district collector CVR Panikkar at the time.
+On September 10, 1957, Dalits, Kudumbars, Maravars, and Nadars met for negotiations set up by the district collector CVR Panikkar at the time.